zdannar/resume/resume.md

-As Team lead for the Tools (processes and automation) group of Zoot's systems administration department, I developed and maintained all Python, Bash and Perl back-end support systems for Zoot's credit decisioning engine.
+As Team lead for the Tools (processes and automation) group of Zoot's systems administration department, I developed and maintained all Python, Bash and Perl back-end support systems for Zoot's credit decisioning engine and loan origination platform.
 I was responsible for design, implementation and fulfillment of analytics, statistics and monitoring of Zoot's ASP processes.
 I was the primary administrator for SSH/SFTP, Connect Direct, FTP, PGP and CVS on Linux systems.
 I worked with configuration management staff in maintaining Python and Perl module support.

 **_Company Impact:_**